enmust/Filmiapp/README.md

 # Filmiapp
 A small web application developed for mobile devices where you can browse movies and add them easily to your watchlist.
+What is more every movie has a short summary, top actors and a trailer.
+While offline you are still able to use the app to see your watchlist and remove movies from it.